Prasukj7-arch/scriptus-folio/README.md

 ## Usage

-1. **Sign Up/Login**: Create an account or login to access features
+1. **Sign Up/Login**: Create an account or login to access your personal library
-2. **Add Books**: Click "Add Book" to add new books to the platform
+2. **Add Books**: Click "Add Book" to add new books to your personal collection
-3. **Browse Books**: View all books with search and filter options
+3. **Browse Your Books**: View your personal book collection with search and filter options
-4. **Review Books**: Click on any book to view details and add reviews
+4. **Review Your Books**: Click on any book to view details and add personal reviews
-5. **Manage Content**: Edit or delete your own books and reviews
+5. **Manage Your Collection**: Edit or delete your own books and reviews

 ## Environment Variables